peterzhuamazon/github-slack-action/README.md

+# This is a fork from novoda for his original github-slack-action

 # github-slack-action

 The aim of this action is to posts text message to your slack channel that are linked to a validation status.
 For example, you might want to post a green flagged message for a validation text; or a red flagged message for a warning text.